-If the underwriters fully exercise their option to purchase additional shares in this offering, our pro forma as adjusted net tangible book value per share after this offering would be \$1.54 per share, and the dilution per share to new investors purchasing shares in this offering would be \$10.46 per share, in each case based on the initial public offering price and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters fully exercise their option to purchase additional shares in this offering, our pro forma as adjusted net tangible book value per share after this offering would be \$2.03 per share, and the dilution per share to new investors purchasing shares in this offering would be \$11.97 per share, in each case assuming an assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, on a pro forma as adjusted basis as of March 31, 2019, the differences between the existing shareholders as of March 31, 2019 and the new investors with respect to the number of shares purchased from us in this offering, the total consideration paid and the average price per share paid at the initial public offering price before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma as adjusted basis as of March 31, 2019, the differences between the existing shareholders as of March 31, 2019 and the new investors with respect to the number of shares purchased from us in this offering, the total consideration paid and the average price per share paid at an assumed initial public offering price of \$14.00 per share before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The total number of ordinary shares does not include shares underlying the shares issuable upon exercise of the option to purchase additional shares which we have granted to the underwriters.

-• Shares Total consideration Aver age price
+Shares Total consideration Aver age price

 Number Percent per share

-Existing Investors 19,807,770 77 % · · '
+Existing Investors 19,805,562 77%

-New Investors (1) 5,800,000 23 \$ 69,600,000 \$ 12.00
+New Investors (1) 5,800,000 23 \$ 81,200,000 \$ 14.00

-Total 25,607,770 100%
+Total 25,605,562 100%

-^{} After giving effect to the return of capital and accumulated yield in connection with this offering, the amount of distributions to existing shareholders, in the aggregate, will exceed the total consideration paid for such shares.
+After giving effect to the return of capital and accumulated yield in connection with this offering, the amount of distributions to existing shareholders, in the aggregate, will exceed the total consideration paid for such shares (1)